adamjberg/devtails.xyz/_posts/randy/2022-08-14-3d-juggling-perspectives.md

 To learn more about the computer animation industry, I took a low-paying job at a small Commodore Amiga retail shop.
 I didn't know as much as the folks I was selling to, which was awkward - but very soon I had scoped out all of the video production companies in the region.

 Our video vfx sales company had started offering 3D rendering services and hosted Amiga User Group meetings.
 A couple of Lightwave 3D artists showed up and gave animation demonstrations that were unbelievably creative - jets and spaceships doing things.

-They were able to think in 3D and use the tools Newtek provided in Lightwave to make unreal things look real.
+**They were able to think in 3D and use the tools provided in Lightwave 3D to make unreal things look real.**

 Within months of this career shift though, Commodore went bankrupt - killing the product line and future of the Amiga.
 We plodded along by buying and selling used Amiga gear, until one day I got fired for forgetting to put a user manual in a used computer shipment.

-Nobody used Amiga manuals - they were designed intuitively enough that you didn't need to think too hard.
-Perfect for lazy-brain me.
+Nobody used Amiga manuals.
+They were designed intuitively enough that you didn't need to think too hard; perfect for lazy-brain me.
+This mistake not worth getting fired for, but poined out that I was not in the right space.

 ## WHEN THE CHIPS ARE DOWN, BET BIG

-Insulted but undaunted, I realized starting at the bottom of the tank was not for me.
+Undaunted, I realized starting small at the bottom of the ladder was not for me.
 My first call was right to the top.
 Bob Scarabelli was the new President of a company in process of taking Gastown Film & Transfer from private to a public company: Rainmaker Digital Pictures Inc.

 As the largest film processing company in Western Canada, Rainmaker was well positioned to take advantage of the Hollywood North filming boom with new digital services.

-Location is everything; timing is everything else.
+**Location is everything; timing is everything else.**

 3D compositing services were drawing big dollars from big film and television projects done locally due to significant cost and culture benefits.
 The 3D software hardware and software tools of the day were amazingly capable of creating worlds, but worldly expensive.